aws/amazon-freertos/vendors/espressif/esp-idf/components/nvs_flash/README.rst

 Structure of entry
 ^^^^^^^^^^^^^^^^^^

 For values of primitive types (currently integers from 1 to 8 bytes long), entry holds one key-value pair.
 For string and blob types, entry holds part of the whole key-value pair.
-In case when a key-value pair spans multiple entries, all entries are stored in the same page.
-If multi-page blob support is enabled, blobs are allowed to span over multiple pages by dividing them into smaller chunks.
+For strings, in case when a key-value pair spans multiple entries, all entries are stored in the same page.
+Blobs are allowed to span over multiple pages by dividing them into smaller chunks.
 For the purpose tracking these chunks, an additional fixed length metadata entry is stored called "blob index" entry.
 Earlier format of blobs are still supported (can be read and modified).
 However, once the blobs are modified, they are stored using the new format.

 ::